 Value: guaranteed safety, immediate communication

 One evening I was about to start a business tax workshop when my phone rang.
 It was a customer, she was obviously upset.
-There was an incident at the school involving her ten year old daughter.
+There was an incident at the school involving her ten-year-old daughter.
 Her daughter and friend had been late to arrive to coding class.
 The classroom has one wall that is glass from floor to ceiling.
 So whether you are in the classroom or in the building corridor, you can see fully what is happening on the other side.
 The door to the classroom automatically locks from the outside when the door is closed.
 You can exit the room, but to get back in you need to be let in by someone inside the room or leave the door ajar.
 The two girls were late to class by about 10 minutes, they knocked on the door but were not seen or heard by four tutors or anyone in the class.
 No one had noticed that the girls were missing or that they were outside knocking to get back in.
 Class ended and they had still not been let in, they spent the duration of the class waiting outside sitting on a bench.

 Speaking to the mother of one of the students I realised that we had made a mistake by not recognising that the two students were missing or that they were knocking on the door.
 As none of the tutors knew that this had happened they were not able to inform me and as manager I was also left unaware.
 In speaking with the mother she had raised a very good point, we did not have a roll call and could not identify missing students.
 So I rallied a staff member to support and we started our brainstorming and problem solving.

-Computer rooms as classrooms
+Problem: Computer rooms as classrooms

 Solution/Strength: breadth of experience